symfony/symfony-docs/workflow/usage.rst

     * ``workflow.[workflow name].transition.[transition name]``

 ``workflow.enter``
-    The object entered a new place.
-This is the first event where the object is marked as being in the new place.
+    The subject is about to enter a new place.
+This event is triggered just before the subject places are updated, which means that the marking of the subject is not yet updated with the new places.

     The three events being dispatched are: